KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 A gangway leading down to a semi-private dock.

 A gondola ride through Naples Island and visit to nearby [Seal Island](https://en.wikipedia.org/wiki/Seal_Beach,_California) could be on the itinerary for next year.

-When I attended PyCon US 2024, I started a tradition.
-I googled "best restaurant in Pittsburgh" and ate there.
-It was a wonderful restaurant called [Fig & Ash](https://figandashpgh.com/).
-Now, I do this at every host city.

-Nick's was at or near the top of every list I saw and had rave reviews.
-I was hoping to eat some excellent fresh seafood, and Nick's filets fish in-house daily.

 ![](pycon-us-2026-recap-images/nicks-on-second-chilean-sea-bass.jpg)
 Nick's was a short walk from Naples Island.
 This Chilean Sea Bass was absolutely delicious!
 It was exactly what I was hoping for.
 When I found out the very friendly bartender Garrett was originally from the Dallas-Fortworth area, I had to know more about his story.
 He visited Long Beach and came back to live, because it was paradise for him.